deeptibhegde/AttentivePrototypeSFUDA/PointRCNN/README.md

-### Run inference the model for a single checkpoint
+### Run inference on the model for a single checkpoint

 2. Generate predictions and calculate recall